-Minimum debt service payments (principal) for the twelve-month period commencing after the close of business on March 31, 2020, are approximately \$0.
+Minimum debt service payments (principal) for the twelve-month period commencing after the close of business on June 30, 2020, are approximately \$445.
 All the Company's office facilities are leased.
-Minimum lease payments under all the Company's lease agreements for the twelve-month period commencing after the close of business on March 31, 2020, are approximately \$1,921.
+Minimum lease payments under all the Company's lease agreements for the twelve-month period commencing after the close of business on June 30, 2020, are approximately \$1,840.

-The Company experienced significant net losses for the six-month periods ended March 31, 2020 and 2019, and for its most recent fiscal years ended September 30, 2019 and 2018, which also have negatively impacted the Company's ability to generate liquidity.
+The Company experienced significant net losses for the first nine months of its current fiscal year, and for its most recent fiscal years ended September 30, 2019 and 2018, which also negatively impacted the Company's ability to generate liquidity.
 During much of this period, the Company significantly restructured its operations, made significant cost reductions, including closing and consolidating unprofitable locations and eliminating underperforming personnel, implemented strategic management changes, and intensified focus on stabilizing the business and restoring profitable growth.
-As a result, the Company has begun to see its operations and business stabilize.
-Effective April 28, 2020, the Company successfully negotiated and entered into the Seventh Amendment to the Credit Agreement with its senior lenders.
-The Seventh Amendment (as defined below) is the most significant modification of the Company's senior credit facilities since inception and provides several important concessions and features, including extending the maturity by two years to June 30, 2023, and adjusting (reducing) cash debt service and thereby improving the Company's ability to generate liquidity.
+As a result, management believes the Company had begun to see its operations and business stabilize.

 In approximately mid-March 2020, the Company began to experience the severe negative effects of the economic disruptions resulting from the Coronavirus Pandemic ("COVID-19").
 These have included abrupt reductions in demand for the Company primary sources of revenue, its temporary and direct hire placements, lost productivity due to business closings both by clients and at the Company's own operating locations, and the significant disruptive impacts to many other aspects of normal operations.
-These effects have and continue to be felt across all businesses, with the most severe impacts being felt in the commercial (light industrial) and finance, accounting and office clerical ("FA&O) end markets within the professional segment.
+These effects have continued to be felt across all businesses, with the most severe impacts being felt in the commercial (light industrial) and finance, accounting and office clerical (FAO) end markets within the professional segment.